-Liquidity risk is the risk that the company might encounter difficulties in settling debts or otherwise meeting its obligations related to financial liabilities.
-The company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities as and when they fall due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the company's reputation.
-The following procedures have been adopted by the company to manage future liquidity requirements:
+Liquidity risk is the risk that the Company might encounter difficulties in settling debts or otherwise meeting its obligations related to financial liabilities.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities as and when they fall due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.

+The following procedures have been adopted by the Company to manage future liquidity requirements:

 - (i) Management prepare daily cash flow forecasts for the upcoming six months.
 This forecast provides for the major types of inflows and outflows, as well as the projected net cash position each day and cumulatively over the forecast period.
 The forecasts are assessed and updated on a regular basis as new information comes to hand.
-Cash flow projections are updated daily with actual cash flow outcomes to assess accuracy and assist in improving future cash flow forecasting; - (ii) The company should always hold enough cash to meet the solvency standard.
-Investments in cash and term deposits must be sufficient to meet the short-term liabilities, claims liability and other recurring operating expenditure.
-To do this, the value of the short-term deposit portfolio must be at least equal to the capital adequacy requirement reported in the quarterly regulatory return lodged with APRA.
+Cash flow projections are updated daily with actual cash flow outcomes to assess accuracy and assist in improving future cash flow forecasting; and - (ii) The Company should always hold enough cash to meet the Solvency Standard.
+Investments in cash, term deposits and fixed interest investments must be sufficient to meet the short-term liabilities, claims liability and other recurring operating expenditure.
+To do this, the value of the short-term deposit portfolio must be at least equal to the dollar value of the Prudent Liabilities component of the capital adequacy requirement reported in the quarterly regulatory return lodged with APRA.